zhanong/github.io/posts/Tech/20250419_ArcGISPredictUrdanization.md

 ---
-title: Predict Urbanization using ArcGIS and Machine Learning
+title: Predicting the Urbanization
 date: 2025-04-19
 featureImage: img/20250419_cover.png
+summary: This project shows how I collect data and process them using ArcGIS, and trained a simple model to predict urbanization.
 tags: ArcGIS, Python, ML
 ---
 I find that the best way to learn a new tool is by finishing a small, interesting project.
 To get comfortable with ArcGIS, I came up with a project to model and predict urbanization.
 I used ArcGIS to prepare the geospatial data and, later, to visualize the model's predictions.